Credits and Courses

 - Commun 823 – Seminar in Small Group Communication

-- Commun 827 – Seminar in Programs of Adult Communication
+- Commun 827 – Seminar in Instructional Communication

 Students who intend to enroll in both the Certificate program and a graduate degree program must apply for admission to both the Certificate program and to the graduate degree program of their choice.
 With the approval of the graduate coordinator of the student’s graduate program, up to six credits completed in the Certificate also may satisfy graduate program requirements.